vrockai/pipeline-test/docs/content.md

 ---

-## Comparison of the relative impacts of acute consumption of an inulin-enriched diet, milk kefir or a commercial probiotic product on the human gut microbiome and metabolome
+## Comparison of the relative impacts of acute consumption of an inulin-enriched diet, milk kefir or a commercial probiotic product on the human gut microbiome and metabolome.
+ 19.08.2023, _LH Walsh, AM Walsh, I Garcia-Perez, F Crispie, A Costabile, R Ellis, J Finlayson, LA Finnegan, MJ Claesson, E Holmes, PD Cotter_

+It has been established that the human gut microbiota is central to health, and, consequently, there has been a growing desire to positively modulate its composition and/or function through, for example, the use of fermented foods, prebiotics or probiotics.
+Here, we compare the relative impact of the daily consumption of an inulin-enriched diet (n = 10), a commercial probiotic-containing fermented milk product (FMP) (n = 10), or a traditional kefir FMP (n = 9), over a 28-day period on the gut microbiome and urine metabolome of healthy human adults.
+None of the treatments resulted in significant changes to clinical parameters or biomarkers tested.
+However, shotgun metagenomic analysis revealed that kefir consumption resulted in a significant change in taxonomy, in the form of an increased abundance of the sub-dominant FMP-associated species Lactococcus raffinolactis, which further corresponded to shifts in the urine metabolome.
+Overall, our results indicated that daily consumption of a single portion of kefir alone resulted in detectable changes to the gut microbiota and metabolome of consumers.

 [Source](https://www.nature.com/articles/s41538-023-00216-z)

+10.1038/s41538-023-00216-z

 ---